kubernetes/website/docs/admin/multiple-zones.md

 Kubernetes 1.2 adds support for running a single cluster in multiple failure zones (GCE calls them simply "zones", AWS calls them "availability zones", here we'll refer to them as "zones").
-This is a lightweight version of a broader effort for federating multiple Kubernetes clusters together (sometimes referred to by the affectionate nickname ["Ubernetes"](https://github.com/kubernetes/kubernetes/blob/master/docs/proposals/federation.md).
+This is a lightweight version of a broader Cluster Federation feature (previously referred to by the affectionate nickname ["Ubernetes"](https://github.com/kubernetes/kubernetes/blob/master/docs/proposals/federation.md).
-Full federation will allow combining separate Kubernetes clusters running in different regions or clouds.
-However, many users simply want to run a more available Kubernetes cluster in multiple zones of their cloud provider, and this is what the multizone support in 1.2 allows (we nickname this "Ubernetes Lite").
+Full Cluster Federation allows combining separate Kubernetes clusters running in different regions or cloud providers (or on-premise data centers).
+However, many users simply want to run a more available Kubernetes cluster in multiple zones of their single cloud provider, and this is what the multizone support in 1.2 allows (this previously went by the nickname "Ubernetes Lite").

 Multizone support is deliberately limited: a single Kubernetes cluster can run in multiple zones, but only within the same region (and cloud provider).
 Only